MonoidMusician/blog/sources/selective_applicative.md

     ControlFlow f i r
 ```

-However, this is not really a good idea: a lot of forms of static analysis really want to deal with case branches at once, so it would need to detect `CaseBranch`{.haskell} and gather all the branches up.
+However, this is not incredibly useful: a lot of forms of static analysis really want to deal with case branches at once, so it would need to detect `CaseBranch`{.haskell} and gather all the branches up.

-Note that even if `f`{.haskell} is the type of functor where you could statically analyze the values in it (e.g. `List`{.haskell}), we are instantiating it with an unknown function type.
+Note that even if `f`{.haskell} is the type of functor where you could statically analyze the values in it (e.g. `List`{.haskell} as opposed to `IO`{.haskell}), we are instantiating it with an unknown function type.

 :::Details
 I say *unknown* function type here because even if you could technically analyze the first action in `ControlFlow f i r`{.haskell} when `i`{.haskell} is finite, the fact that `Sequencing (Pure id) _`{.haskell} constructs another equivalent (equal?) `ControlFlow f i r`{.haskell} where you can no longer analyze the first action on that basis (since it is now hidden behind an existential) means that you *should not*.